coursekevin/gradoptorch/README.md

 ## Why not [torch.optim](https://pytorch.org/docs/stable/optim.html)?

-Not every problem is high-dimensional, nonlinear, with noisy gradients.
+Not every problem is high-dimensional, highly nonconvex, with noisy gradients.
 For such problems, classical optimization techniques can be more efficient.